-This Official Statement, which includes the cover page and the Appendices attached hereto, provides information in connection with the offer and sale by the Illinois Finance Authority (the "Authority"), a body politic and corporate, duly organized and validly existing under the laws of the State of Illinois (the "State"), of its \$500,000,000 State of Illinois Clean Water Initiative Revolving Fund Revenue Bonds, Series 2016 (the "Series 2016 Bonds").
+This Official Statement, which includes the cover page and the Appendices attached hereto, provides information in connection with the offer and sale by the Illinois Finance Authority (the "Authority"), a body politic and corporate, duly organized and validly existing under the laws of the State of Illinois (the "State"), of its \$560,025,000 State of Illinois Clean Water Initiative Revolving Fund Revenue Bonds, Series 2017 (the "Series 2017 Bonds").

-AUTHORITY FOR THE SERIES 2016 BONDS
+AUTHORITY FOR THE SERIES 2017 BONDS

-The Series 2016 Bonds are being issued by the Authority pursuant to the Illinois Finance Authority Act, 20 ILCS 3501 (the "Authority Act"); an authorizing resolution adopted by the Authority on August 11, 2016 (the "Bond Resolution"); and a Master Trust Agreement, dated as of November 1, 2013 (the "Master Agreement") between the Authority and Amalgamated Bank of Chicago, an Illinois State banking corporation, as master trustee (the "Master Trustee"), as supplemented by the First Supplemental Indenture dated as of November 1, 2013 between the Authority and the Master Trustee and by the Second Supplemental Master Trust Agreement dated as of September 1, 2016, between the Authority and the Master Trustee (the "Second Supplemental Master Trust Agreement"; the Master Agreement, as amended and supplemented from time to time is referred to herein as the "Master Trust Agreement").
+The Series 2017 Bonds are being issued by the Authority pursuant to the Illinois Finance Authority Act, 20 ILCS 3501 (the "Authority Act"); an authorizing resolution adopted by the Authority on August 17, 2017 (the "Bond Resolution"); and a Master Trust Agreement, dated as of November 1, 2013 (the "Master Agreement") between the Authority and Amalgamated Bank of Chicago, an Illinois State banking corporation, as master trustee (the "Master Trustee"), as supplemented by the First Supplemental Master Trust Agreement dated as of November 1, 2013 between the Authority and the Master Trustee and the Second Supplemental Master Trust Agreement dated as of September 1, 2016, between the Authority and the Master Trustee and as supplemented and amended by the Third Supplemental Master Trust Agreement"; the Master Agreement as supplemented and amended from time to time is referred to herein as the "Master Trust Agreement").

-The Series 2016 Bonds are the second series of bonds issued under and secured by the Master Trust Agreement and will be secured on a parity with the currently outstanding \$87,415,000 aggregate principal amount of State of Illinois Clean Water Initiative Revolving Fund Revenue Bonds, Series 2013, of the Authority (the "Series 2013 Bonds"), and such other Bonds or other Additional Indebtedness of the Authority as may be issued under the Master Trust Agreement in the future.
-After the issuance of the Series 2016 Bonds, Bonds will be outstanding under the Master Trust Agreement in the aggregate principal amount of \$587,415,000 consisting of the Series 2013 Bonds and the Series 2016 Bonds.
-The Series 2016 Bonds, the Series 2013 Bonds and any bonds in one or more series, relating to the Clean Water Program or the Drinking Water Program, or both, issued and secured by the Master Trust Agreement are collectively referred to herein as "Bonds".
-The Master Trust Agreement also permits the
+The Series 2017 Bonds are the third series of bonds issued under and secured by the Master Trust Agreement and will be secured on a parity with the currently outstanding \$67,315,000 aggregate principal amount of State of Illinois Clean Water Initiative Revolving Fund Revenue Bonds, Series 2013, of the Authority (the "Series 2013 Bonds"), \$489,440,000 aggregate principal amount of State of Illinois Clean Water Initiative Revolving Fund Revenue Bonds, Series 2016, of the Authority (the "Series 2016 Bonds"), and such other Bonds or other Additional Indebtedness of the Authority as may be issued under the Master Trust Agreement in the future.
+After the issuance of the Series 2017 Bonds, Bonds will be outstanding under the Master Trust Agreement in the aggregate principal amount of \$1,116,780,000 consisting of the Series 2013 Bonds, the Series 2016 Bonds and the Series 2017 Bonds.
+The Series 2013

-Authority, under certain terms provided therein, to secure by the Revenues on a parity basis other indebtedness in addition to the Bonds (the "Additional Indebtedness").
+Bonds, the Series 2016 Bonds, the Series 2017 Bonds and any bonds in one or more series, relating to the Clean Water Program or the Drinking Water Program, or both, issued and secured by the Master Trust Agreement are collectively referred to herein as "Bonds".
+The Master Trust Agreement also permits the Authority, under certain terms provided therein, to secure by the Revenues on a parity basis other indebtedness in addition to the Bonds (the "Additional Indebtedness").
 See APPENDIX A - "Definitions and Summary of Certain Provisions of the Master Trust Agreement - Issuance of Additional Indebtedness".